Steven Williams: Career

 Other film roles include a bar patron in Twilight Zone: The Movie (1983), bounty hunter Creighton Duke in horror film Jason Goes to Hell: The Final Friday (1993) and Carlos in Adventures of Power (2009).
 In TV movies, Williams was a Panamanian boat captain named Mo in Dreams of Gold: The Mel Fisher Story (1986) and portrayed pitcher Satchel Paige in The Court-Martial of Jackie Robinson (1990).

 Personal life

-His wife is talent agent Ann Geddes, and the couple have two daughters.
+He was previously married to talent agent Ann Geddes.
+He has two daughters and six grandchildren.
+His eldest granddaughter is an artist based in Chicago and Los Angeles.